abhikedia/TheRemoteDoctor/README.md

 ## Work is under progress.
-The project will be completed soon.
+The project will be available soon.